The Complete Guide to Hvar Island, Croatia

 Bus Airport- Split

 Probably the simplest way to get to the city from the airport and vice versa is the local bus.
-One way ticket costs 13 kunas (if you buy it on the bus, 11 kunas if bought in the ticket shop around the city) and luggage is extra 5 kunas.
-You can find the newest schedule here.
-Bus number 2 offers transport from Split to the airport, so make sure you search for it on the site.
+A one-way ticket costs around €1.73 if purchased on the bus, or around €1.46 if bought at a ticket shop in the city.
+An additional charge of around €0.66 applies for luggage (prices may vary as they are regularly updated).
+You can find the latest schedule here.
+Bus number 2 offers transport from Split to the airport, so make sure to look for that route on the website.

 Via Dubrovnik